Canadians mark Remembrance Day, 100 years since end of First World War

-OTTAWA — Canada’s Remembrance Day ceremonies today will mark 100 years since the signing of the armistice that ended the First World War.
+OTTAWA — Crowds of people have filled the square at Halifax’s Grand Parade to mark 100 years since the signing of the armistice that ended the First World War.

+As the clock struck 11 a.m., the gun on nearby Citadel Hill fired the first of 22 shots.

+The sombre crowd stood in near-silence as it reflected on the battles that ended a century ago, and those that have come since.

-Defence Minister Harjit Sajjan will be at the national ceremony in Ottawa representing Prime Minister Justin Trudeau.
+The Halifax gathering is one of many across the country, including the national ceremony in Ottawa which will be attended by Defence Minister Harjit Sajjan in place of Prime Minister Justin Trudeau.

-Trudeau is spending Remembrance Day weekend in France and his office says he will attend Armistice Day ceremonies in Paris today, marking the end of the “war to end all wars.”
+Trudeau is spending Remembrance Day weekend in France where he attended Armistice Day ceremonies in Paris today, marking the end of the “war to end all wars.”

 Back in Ottawa, Governor General Julie Payette will attend the national ceremony alongside Sajjan, after returning from Belgium where she attended additional commemorative events.